COVID-19 Update - Despite the current coronavirus restrictions you can still switch your energy supplier.

-If you’re unsure, you could get in touch with your energy supplier to check.
-If you’re out of contract, you will save hundreds of euro by switching to a new supplier who offers a discounted rate.
+Once you’re out of contract, you can save money by switching to a new supplier who offers a discounted rate.

-If you haven’t switched in over a year, the chances are you’re outside your minimum term and free to switch - and it couldn’t be easier.
+If you haven’t changed your supplier in over a year, the chances are you’re outside your minimum term and free to switch without penalty.

 All you need to do is:

 Take a look at How to switch your gas and electricity for more info about switching and our helpful step by step guide.

 The majority of energy tariffs in Ireland are ‘variable tariffs’ which means that fuel prices can rise or fall during the contract.